kevingray17/sql_challenge/README.md

 ### ERD Creation

-Prior to beginning the analyses, I created an Entity Relationship Diagram (ERD) to understand the synergies amongst the various data tables provided by the organization.
+Prior to beginning the analysis, I created an Entity Relationship Diagram (ERD) to understand the synergies amongst the various data tables provided by the organization.
 I used the online tool [Quick Database Diagrams](https://www.quickdatabasediagrams.com/) to create the ERD, and provide a clearer picture of the organization.

 ### Requested Outputs